 Although most Nepalese are Hindus, there are still a large number of Buddhists and Muslims.
 All of these groups have held onto their traditional animistic beliefs (a belief that non-human objects have spirits).
 They recognize local gods, goblins, and spirits.
 They also believe in ghosts and demons that haunt the crossroads and rivers.
 Offerings are made to these spirits in order to appease them.

 With Hinduism embracing 330 million gods, Nepal's capital, Kathmandu, has more temples, houses, and idols than people.

-Several missions agencies are now working among this people group; however, their progress has been slow.
 Very few of the Nepalese in Nepal know Jesus.
 Christianity is looked at as the "foreigners" religion.
-New believers are considered "untouchables" - the caste you do not mix with.
+New believers are considered off limits - the caste you do not mix with.
 Baptism is considered the ultimate proof of conversion, and the person performing the baptism can face up to a six-year prison term.

 Prayer is the key to reaching the Nepalese with the Gospel.